Subglandular or Subpectoral (Under The Muscle) Implants?

 This Serdev Suture® method presents a new possibility for repositioning breast implants in cases of false position and symmastia after problematic breast augmentation.

-The procedure is performed through skin punctures only, in order to suture and fix the stable fascias above and below the implant.
-A new and proper lower and medial line of the augmented breasts is created, thus correcting the position of the implants.
+Just like the breast lift described above, the surgeon performs this procedure through skin punctures only, in order to suture and fix the stable fascias above and below the implant.
+Thus, he creates a new, proper lower and medial line of the augmented breasts, and also corrects the position of the implants.

 Wearing of elastic garments or a bra could be necessary for some weeks after surgery.